stevenrskelton/build-action-file-receiver/README.md

 ## Post Upload Tasks

-In Main.scala, the ArtifactUploadRoute takes a `Seq[AllowedGithubUser]` as a parameter.
+In Main.scala, the ArtifactUploadRoute takes a `Seq[AllowedGitHubUser]` as a parameter.

-Only uploads from these Github userid repositories will be allowed.
-AllowedGithubUser defines:
+Only uploads from these GitHub userid repositories will be allowed.
+AllowedGitHubUser defines:

 ```
 def postHook(file: File): Future[Done]